FireIsGood/obsidian-everforest-enchanted/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: 'Feature Request: '
+title: "Feature Request: "
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 **Feature Requested**